camunda/camunda-docs-manual/content/user-guide/task-forms/index.md

 Hit the *Add a variable* button to add a variable that will be passed to the process instance upon task completion.
 State a variable name, select the type and enter the desired value.
 Enter as many variables as you need.
-After hitting the *Complete* button the process instance contains the entered values.
-Generic Task Forms can be very helpful during the development stage, so you do not need to implement all Task Forms before you can run a workflow.
+After hitting the *Complete* button, the process instance contains the entered values.
+Generic task forms can be very helpful during the development stage, so you do not need to implement all task forms before you can run a workflow.
 For debugging and testing this concept has many benefits as well.

 You can also retrieve already existing variables of the process instance by clicking the *Load Variables* button.